Social Security Payments - Residence Criteria

 This exemption is provided for by a Ministerial determination as holders of some temporary visas (including those granted under the Humanitarian Program) cannot meet the Social Security Act 1991 definition of a refugee.
 This exemption is consistent with the humanitarian reasons for allowing these groups to remain in Australia and receive Special Benefit.

-In addition, Criminal Justice Entry Visas and Criminal Justice Stay Visas granted to those assisting in the administration of criminal justice in relation to people trafficking, sexual servitude or deceptive recruiting are also entitled to Special Benefit and are exempt from the newly arrived resident's waiting period.
+In addition, Criminal Justice Entry Visas and Criminal Justice Stay Visas granted to those assisting in the administration of criminal justice in relation to people trafficking, sexual servitude or deceptive recruiting are also entitled to Special Benefit and are exempt from the NARWP.

 The Department of Social Services acquired responsibility for the Assurance of Support (AoS) program from the then Department of Immigration on 1 July 2004.
 The AoS program is legislated under the Social Security Act 1991.

 The AoS program is an integral part of the Government’s migration program.
-Migrants entering Australia with an Assurance of Support do so on condition that a person (the assurer) provides an assurance to undertake financial responsibility for the migrant (the assuree) for the duration of the AoS period.
-The AoS period is either 2 years for most visas or ten years for Contributory Parent Visas.
+Migrants entering Australia with an AoS do so on condition that a person (the assurer) provides an assurance to undertake financial responsibility for the migrant (the assuree) for the duration of the AoS period.
+The AoS period is either one-year, two-years, four-years, or ten years depending on the visa type.